-Ferulic acid (FA) is a phytochemical that is a member of the phenolic group and was first discovered by Austrian scientist Hlasiwetz Barth and chemically named [E]-3-[4-hydroxy-3-methoxy-phenyl] prop-2-enoic acid (Figure No. 1). ^[2,3] This substance has several biological, pharmacological, and industrial uses, and its presence is linked to anti-inflammatory,^[4] antibacterial,^[5] anti-allergic,^[6] and anti-cancer ^[7] actions in addition to the prevention of cardiovascular disorders. ^[8] Additionally, it showed anti-diabetic effects and immunostimulant qualities. ^[9] It can also reduce nerve cell damage and aid in cell repair. ^[10] According to reports, ferulic acid is also used to keep green peas colour tone, prevent green tea from turning brown, and stop oxidation from turning bananas black, minimising the microbiological load. ^[11] Ferulic acid's structure is also similar to that of tyrosine, and it is thought to prevent the production of melanin by inhibiting tyrosine.
+Ferulic acid (FA) (Fig. 1) is a phytochemical that is a member of the phenolic group and was first discovered by Austrian scientist Hlasiwetz Barth and chemically name as ([E]-3-[4-hydroxy-3-methoxy-phenyl] prop-2-enoic acid) (Fig. 1) [2,3].
+This substance has several biological, pharmacological, industrial uses and its presence is linked to anti-inflammatory [4], antibacterial [5], anti-allergic [6], and anti-cancer [7] actions in addition to the prevention of cardiovascular disorders [8].
+Additionally, it showed anti-diabetic effects and immunostimulant qualities [9].
+It also lessens nerve cell damage and could aid in cell repair[10].
+According to reports, ferulic acid keeps green peas' colour tone, prevents green tea from turning brown, and stops oxidation from turning bananas black, minimising microbiological load.
+[11] Ferulic acid's structure is also similar to that of tyrosine, and it is thought to prevent the production of melanin by inhibiting tyrosine.
 Human skin can be shielded from UV radiation by ferulic acid (0.5%).
-Moreover, the ferulic acid ester inhibited the synthesis of melanin, suggesting it might be a good pigmentation inhibitor. ^[12-14]
+Moreover, the ferulic acid ester inhibited the synthesis of melanin, suggesting it might be a good pigmentation inhibitor.
+[12-14].

-Figure No. 1: Chemical structure of Ferulic acid
+Fig. 1: Chemical structure of Ferulic acid

-The trans ferulic acid is preferred by the human body and is not harmful.
-It has achieved greater attention in countries like the US, Japan, and Korea.
-Some of the clinical studies have also proven its antihyperlipidemic properties, lowering the risk of cardiovascular disease.^[15]
+The trans isoform of ferulic acid is preferred by the human body and is not harmful.
+It has achieve greater attention in the country like US, Japan and Korea.
+Some of the clinical studies have also proven its antihyperlipidemia properties lowering the risk of cardiovascular disease.
+[15]

 In the coming years, the market for pure ferulic acid is anticipated to grow significantly.
-Since it can remove free radicals from muscular tissue, ferulic acid supplements are well-liked as sports supplements that can alleviate muscle fatigue.
-Also, commercially, it is frequently used as a photoprotective agent (sunscreen), a preventative agent against photoaging, and a brightening element in skin care formulations.
-Hence, its adequate analysis is important to avail its maximum benefit. ^[16, 17]
+Since it can remove free radicals from muscular tissue, ferulic acid supplements are well-liked as a sports supplement which can alleviate muscle fatigue.
+Also, commercial it is frequently used as a photo protective agent (sunscreen), a preventative agent against photoaging, and a brightening element in skin care formulations.
+Hence its adequate analysis is important to avail its maximum benefit[16,17].

-Today, various analytical separation and detection techniques have been used for the estimation of ferulic acid.
-One such is high-performance liquid chromatography (HPLC), along with hesperidin, cinnamic acid, cinnamaldehyde, 6-gingerol, and herbs like asafoetida and ginkgo biloba L-leaves, for ferulic acid quantification. ^[18-22] Thin-layer chromatography (TLC) along with other bioactive components like gallic acid, caffeic acid, pyrogallolcinnamic acid, etc. ^[22-24] and capillary tube electrophoresis ^[25-26] are also reported for ferulic acid estimation.
-The reported and capillary tube electrophoresis ^[25-26] are also reported for ferulic acid estimation.
-The reported UV spectrophotometric methods are limited to predicting the ferulic acid content only in cereals and herbs. ^[27-28] Therefore, the development of a new method for the rapid and inexpensive quantification of ferulic acid in marketed formulations is very important to ensure that consumers obtain ferulic acid, which gives assurance of the purity of the product.
-One of the most widely used methods in pharmaceutical analysis is the UV spectrophotometer.
-The quantification of the unknown analyte is governed by the Beer-Lambert law in spectrophotometer analysis.
-Method development is to find out the optimum parameter required for an analytical procedure that will be suitable and sensitive for the analyte quantification. ^[20] The objective of this study is to develop an economic and feasible assay and dissolution method to enumerate dissolved ferulic acid in commercially available tablets.
-Moreover, the quality control and innovation lab divisions of the nutraceuticals sector might profit from this research study to enhance and regulate the quality of their products.
+Today, various analytical separation and detection technique, such as high-performance liquid chromatography (HPLC) along with hesperidin, cinnamic acid, cinnamaldehyde, 6-gingerol and herbs like asafoetida and ginkgo biloba L-leaves are reported for ferulic acid quantification .
+[18-22].
+Thin-layer chromatography (TLC) along other bioactive components like gallic acid, caffeic acid, pyrogallolcinnamic acid etc [22-24] and capillary tube electrophoresis [25-26] are also reported for ferulic acid estimation.
+The reported UV spectrophotometric methods limited to predict the ferulic acid content only in cereals and herbs [27-28].
+Therefore, the development of a new method for the rapid and inexpensive quantification of ferulic acid which give assurance of purity of product.
+One of the most widely used methods in pharmaceutical analysis is UV-visible spectrophotometer.
+The quantification of the unknown analyte is governed by Beer-Lambert law in spectrophotometric analysis.
+Method development is to find out the optimum parameter required for an analytical procedure that will be suitable and sensitive for the analyte quantification [20].
+The objective of this study is to develop economic and feasible assay and dissolution method to enumerate dissolved ferulic acid of commercially available tablet.
+Moreover, the quality control innovation lab divisions of the nutraceuticals sector might profit from this research study to enhance and regulate the quality of their products.

-2.Material and method
+Material and method